timsegraves/mongoid-geospatial/README.md

 Mongoid Geospatial
 ==================

-A Mongoid Extension that simplifies and adds support for MongoDB and RGeo Spatial Calculations.
+A Mongoid Extension that simplifies the use of MongoDB spatial features.

 ** On beta again **